-Don’t force fit trends you’ve seen online, work with your décor as well as the overall design of the house.
+Don’t force-fit trends you’ve seen online, work with your décor as well as the overall design of the house.
 Don’t hold back on the creativity though, a flashy pendant can look fabulous in a bathroom!

 The feel of your bathroom can be created with the placement and colour temperature of your fixtures.
 Leverage natural light where you can, then think about what other fittings you'll require to enhance what you already have.

-When considering place of your light fittings don’t forget the floor, lighting doesn’t just need to go on the ceiling.
+When considering the place of your light fittings don’t forget the floor, lighting doesn’t just need to go on the ceiling.
 Placing fixtures around the base perimeter of your bathroom wall creates a beautiful warm glow.

 Different lighting effects can be easily achieved with the different colour temperatures that are now readily available with LED lighting.

 Look to use warmer colour temperatures around areas such as baths.
-These warmer colours create a beautiful ambience when you are relaxing in your bathroom and make a space feel ‘cosy’.
+These warmer colours create a beautiful ambience when you are relaxing in your bathroom and make space feel ‘cosy’.
 Look for colour temperatures ranging between 2500 – 3000k.